saidani-proj/sonarscratch-docker/content/doc/How-works.md

 they reappear.
 The solution is to remove these *Hotspot* rules from configuration and create another one contains only these rules.
 In this manner, you isolate this kind of issues.

 To create a new different configuration, you must use configuration naming.
 So run the default or the factory configuration.
-Reset profiles add *Hotspot* rules :
+Reset profiles and add *Hotspot* rules :

 ![Hotspot rules](How-works/hotspot-rules.png)